alainkaegi/pythonorama/oop/methods.md

 One key advantage of this approach is that different classes can have methods with the same name.
 For example, suppose `c` is an instance of the `Circle` class and `s` is an instance of the `Square` class.
 (These classes will be defined below.)
 Asking for `c.area()` uses `Circle`'s `area` method, while `s.area()` uses `Square`'s.
 This ability for the same word to mean different things in different contexts is called *polymorphism*.
 ## Defining Methods
 Methods are defined exactly like regular functions, but with two differences:
-- Methods are defined inside a class, and
+- methods are defined inside a class, and
-- Methods have an extra first argument `self`.
+- methods have an extra first argument `self`.

 Here is a definition of `Circle`: